Joël Tshibamba: AEL

 On 16 January 2011, he scored his first goal with the Greek side, in a 2–1 home victory against Iraklis.
 On 15 June, after a good season with Larissa, he signed a 4-year contract.
 Although he had shown signs of disciplinary misconduct, the fans attributed that to him needing time to adapt to his new city.
 He scored his first goal in the 2011–12 campaign in an impressive away 3–0 win against Veria F.C.
 On 18 December 2011, Tshibamba scored a hat-trick against Anagennisi Epanomi in a 5–2 win.
 He scored two more goals against Anagennisi Giannitswn.
 On 23 February 2012, he was given on loan to Krylia Sovetov till the end of the season.
-In September 2012 Tshibamba returned to AEL 1964 FC.
+In September 2012 Tshibamba returned to AEL.
 In December 2012, he took permission for absence over Christmas but refused to return.
 He later claimed that he took this decision due to financial issues about his contract.